uc-cdis/gen3-helm/docs/CONFIGURATION.md

 For a full set of configuration see the [helm README.md for guppy](../helm/guppy/README.md) or read the [values.yaml](../helm/guppy/values.yaml) directly

-There is also config that needs to be set within the global block around the tier access level, defining how the explorer page should handle displaying unauthorized files, and the limit to how far unauthroized user can filter down files.
-Last there is a guppy block that needs to be configured with the elastic search indices guppy will use to render the explorer page.
+There is also config that needs to be set within the global block around the tier access level, defining how the explorer page should handle displaying unauthorized files, and the limit to how far unauthorized user can filter down files.
+Last, there is a guppy block that needs to be configured with the elastic search indices guppy will use to render the explorer page.

 ```
 global: